arturkuchynski/numerical-analysis/README.md

 **Tasks of numerical analysis course on Python 3**

-Every task is supplemented by graphical representation of the solution
+Every task is supplemented by graphical representation of the solution, where needed

-> Task №1 completed (Bisection, Newton and Iterative methods)
+> Task №1 Bisection, Newton and Iterative methods

-> Task №2 tested, completed (Aitken and Chords methods)
+> Task №2 Aitken and Chords methods

-> Task №3 completed (Lobachevsky method)
+> Task №3 Lobachevsky method

-> Task №4-5 completed (Newton and Iterative methods of solving systems of non-linear equations)
+> Task №4-5 Newton and Iterative methods of solving systems of non-linear equations

-> Task №6  in progress, now testing(Newton interpolation: both straight and inverse)
+> Task №6 Newton interpolation (both straight and inverse)

 > Task №7 Lagrange polynomial interpolation

-> Task №8
+> Task №8 Quadratic spline interpolation

+> Task №9 Least squares method of function approximation

+> Task №10 Numerical Integration methods

 **Waiting for Pull requests :)**